mattcen/tech-engagement/slides.md

 ||
 ### Desktop/Laptop computers

-Note:
+* Most versatile mainstream tech
+* Upgradeable
+* Hackable
+* Easy to tinker with

-Most versatile of mainstream tech.
-Upgradeable, hackable and easy to tinker with, but still often only put to previously mentioned uses:
+* But still often only put to previously mentioned uses

-* Communication
-* Scheduling
-* Recording of information
-* Games
-* Social media
-* Other media and entertainment
-* Office productivity

 --
 ## The potential of tech

-Note:
+### Where could we be?

 * Real-world control through hardware interfaces
   * Arduinos
   * Raspberry Pis
   * Beaglebone
   * BBC MicroBit
-  * Robots
 * Programming for efficiency
   * Scripting mundane tasks like image editing

 --
 ## Strategies for engagement

-Note:
+### How can we get there?

 * Gamefication
   * Scratch